 The emerging multimedia services and applications require various functions and facilities.
 One of the key features of the multimedia applications that require multi-party communication capability is end-to-end multicast transport functions.
-Based on this motivation, a set of recommendations have been developed on frameworks and protocols for group management and end-to-end multicast communications over IP multicast as well as non-IP multicast network environments.
+Based on this motivation, a set of recommendations had been developed on frameworks and protocols for group management and end-to-end multicast communications over IP multicast as well as non-IP multicast network environments.
+As a result of collaboration work with ISO/IEC JTC 1/SC 6, many common text standards had been developed successfully.

-These standardization works have been progressing successfully in collaborative manner with ISO/IEC JTC 1/SC 6 to develop common text standards for both standardization bodies.
 The common text standards developed by collaborative team for multi-party communications include ITU-T X.606-series | ISO/IEC 14476-series, ITU-T X.607-series | ISO/IEC 14476-series, ITU-T X.608-series | ISO/IEC 14476-series, ITU-T X.602 | ISO/IEC 16513, ITU-T X.603-series | ISO/IEC 16512-series, ITU-T X.604-series | ISO/IEC 24793-series, ITU-T X.605 | ISO/IEC 13252.
 These Recommendations will need to be continuously maintained and updated if any further requirements from the market arise.

-Various distributed and conversational multimedia services, such as multimedia telephony, telepresence, IPTV, smart TV, VoD, personal broadcasting service, network multimedia streaming and other emerging contents delivery services require efficient communications capability over various network environments.
-Distributed service networking protocols based on peer-to-peer (P2P) technology can be one of the useful solutions for supporting new emerging applications which require high performance and scalable communication capability.
-During 2013~2016 study period, SG11 has been developing Recommendations on signalling architecture and protocols for managed P2P communications and end-to-end multimedia streaming services including video streaming.
-There is a need to continue development of such protocols in the next study period.
-The set of Recommendations developed will provide solutions and guidelines for the vendors and providers who want to implement and deploy content distribution and delivery services using P2P technologies.
+Various distributed and conversational multimedia services, such as IPTV, Digital signage, VoD, telepresence, personal broadcasting service, multimedia streaming and other emerging contents delivery services require efficient communications capability over various network environments and need to support enhanced contents such as AR/VR, UHD (4K, 8K).
+Distributed service networking protocols based on peer-to-peer (P2P) technology can be one of the useful solutions for supporting new emerging applications which require high performance and scalable communications capability.
+During 2013~2020 study periods, SG11 has been developed Recommendations on signalling architecture and protocols for managed P2P (MP2P) communications, which can be applied to end-to-end multimedia communications including video streaming and content distribution services.
+Standards development for the hybrid P2P (HP2P) communications which consist of mesh-based P2P network and tree-based P2P network has also been started and it needs to be continued to develop relevant protocols for HP2P communications in the next study period.
+HP2P communication protocols would provide more efficient and flexible information distribution capabilities for IoT related services and Distributed Ledger Technology services.
+The set of Recommendations developed will provide solutions and guidelines for the vendors and providers who want to implement and deploy distribution and delivery services for various types of content using P2P technologies.

-Another important area of study by SG13 concerns requirements and architectural issues for future networks (FNs) and 5G/IMT-2020 networks.
-Therefore, it is required to develop protocols and mechanisms supporting content networking to meet requirements and architecture of FNs as well as 5G/IMT-2020 networks.
-Especially, multimedia content delivery and service networking related issues need to be initially focused on but the work should be extended to support other capabilities of FNs.
-Protocols and mechanisms for content discovery, distribution and delivery based on information centric network (ICN) technology will constitute very important emerging issues to support related requirement and capabilities of 5G/IMT-2020.
+Another important technical issues have been raised and studied on information centric network (ICN) in many SDOs.
+Protocols and mechanisms for content discovery, distribution and delivery based on information centric network (ICN) technology will constitute very important emerging issues to support related requirement and capabilities of IMT-2020 network and beyond.

-Another emerging issue for multi-party, multimedia communications is audio-visual streaming to support various services and applications including personal broadcasting.
-The efficient signalling protocols and mechanisms to support these emerging new audio-visual services including personal broadcasting services are urgently required by the market.

-Recommendations under responsibility of this Question include: X.601, X.602, X.603, X.603.1, X.603.2, X.604, X.604.1, X.604.2, X.605, X.606, X.606.1, X.607, X.607.1, X.608 and X.608.1, X.609, X.609.1, X.609.2.
+Recommendations under responsibility of this Question include: X.601, X.602, X.603, X.603.1, X.603.2, X.604, X.604.1, X.604.2, X.605, X.606, X.606.1, X.607, X.607.1, X.608 and X.608.1, X.609, X.609.1, X.609.2, X.609.3, X.609.4, X.609.5, X.609.6, X.609.7, X.609.8, X.609.9, X.609.10, Q.4100-Q.4139 (for protocols and signalling for P2P communications).

 Questions